 Awair will also monitor toxins, and Volatile Organic Compounds (VOCs).
 This device is very suitable for situations like monitoring air quality in your babies room.
 The Awair, from my observation is the most accurate all round air quality monitoring device I have found so far.

 You will get discrepancies in readings especially if you have a poor WiFi connection.
 So its main drawback is its strong reliance on your WiFi, and if this goes down so does your device.
 Otherwise the customer support for this device is awesome and they will replace your device easily if its faulty within the limits of your warranty.
-I recommend the Airwair (click here to see it) as your first point of call when it comes to an all round air quality monitoring device.
+I recommend the Airwair (click here to see it at Amazon) as your first point of call when it comes to an all round air quality monitoring device.

 IQair AirVisual Pro: What I like most about the IQair AirVisual Pro beyond its robust design is that it can detect PM 2.5 particles such as invisible pollutants from traffic pollution and ultra-fine dust quite well.
 It however, falls short in that it does not monitor dangerous gaseous chemicals and VOCs at all.